hxtree/galaxyops/docs/git-setup.md

 ## Manual SSH Key

-If authentication is not automatically copied over necessary to push, follow these steps to create SSH credientals to gain authorization to repository.
+If authentication is not automatically copied over necessary to push, follow these steps to create SSH credentials to gain authorization to repository.

 1. Create SSH key and add SSH public key printed to your [Github SSH Keys](https://github.com/settings/ssh/new)